bear-rsg/intel-benchmarking/CASTEP/report.md

 | Emerald Rapids  | gfortran |  2.53x       |
 | Granite Rapids  | gfortran |  1.98x       |

-The best MPI parallelisation is achieved on the Granite Rapids using ifx.
-On all other architectures, MPI parallelisation is worse and the GNU toolchain carries it out better than the Intel toolchain.
+Granite Rapids compiled with ifx exhibited the highest speed-up (2.43×) between 16 and 64 MPI tasks.
+For all other architectures, gfortran delivered comparable or greater MPI scaling than ifx, with the difference being particularly pronounced on Emerald Rapids.

 ### Impact of targeting the architecture